Do MLLMs Really Understand the Charts?: Abstract

 \section{Abstract}

 Although Multimodal Large Language Models (MLLMs) have demonstrated increasingly impressive performance in chart understanding, most of them exhibit alarming hallucinations and significant performance degradation when handling non-annotated charts\footnote{The non-annotated charts are those that require viewers to estimate values using the vertical/horizontal axis scale.}.
-Therefore, a question arises: \textit{Do MLLMs really understand the charts?} Since a human is capable of understanding charts and estimating the values by visual reasoning, we first carefully establish a comprehensive Chart Reasoning Benchmark (\textit{CRBench}) to rigorously evaluate the visual reasoning abilities of MLLMs on non-annotated charts.
-We argue that MLLMs are primarily relying on \textit{recognition} rather than \textit{reasoning} to interpret the charts.
-To steer MLLMs to reasonable chart understanding, we propose \textit{ChartReasoner} that mimics human behavior by grounding their estimation in chart understanding.
-Extensive results on the proposed CRBench show that ChartReasnoner-3B/7B achieves superior performance in chart reasoning, even compared to GPT-4o and Gemini-2.5-Flash.
-More importantly, ChartReasnoner also demonstrates the visual reasoning abilities in general chart comprehension on public benchmarks, leading to significant performance gains and enabling MLLMs to rationally understand the charts.
+We argue that current MLLMs rely largely on visual \textit{recognition} rather than visual \textit{reasoning} to interpret the charts, and visual estimation of numerical values is one of the most fundamental capabilities in chart understanding that require complex visual reasoning.
+To prove this, we introduce ChartVRBench, a benchmark meticulously designed to isolate and evaluate visual reasoning ability in chart understanding.
+Furthermore, we propose ChartVR-3B/7B trained with a novel Visual Reasoning Reinforcement Finetuning (VR-RFT) strategy to strengthen genuine chart visual reasoning abilities.
+Extensive experiments show that ChartVR achieves superior performance on ChartVRBench, outperforming even powerful proprietary models.
+Moreover, the visual reasoning skills cultivated by the proposed VR-RFT demonstrate strong generalization, leading to significant performance gains across a diverse suite of public chart understanding benchmarks.
 The code and dataset will be publicly available upon publication.